aic5/eth_blockchain_token/README.md

 # Blockchain: Creating a Token Using Smart Contracts

 ## Intro
-This repository has everything you need to create a publicly traded token on a blockchain network.
+This repository has everything you need to create a publicly traded token on the Ethereum blockchain.
 No coding experience necessary.
-We will be using the Ethereum blockchain and resorces that exist on the cloud.

 Here is some basic terminology:
   * **Ether** is the name of the cryptocurrency used in the Ethereum blockchain.